Doner kebab: Australia

 With a multicultural population, the doner kebab in Australia competes with the Greek gyros and the Lebanese shawarma.
 Kebab sellers are subject to strict government food safety regulations.

 A halal snack pack is a dish that originated in Australia.
 It consists of halal-certified doner kebab meat, chips (french fries), and sauces such as chili, garlic and barbecue.
-It is traditionally served in a styrofoam container, and has been described as a staple dish of takeaway kebab shops in Australia.
+It is served in a cardboard container (formerly styrofoam) and has been described as a staple dish of takeaway kebab shops in Australia.
 The name of the dish was selected by the Macquarie Dictionary as the "People's choice Word of the Year" for 2016.